How to Select a Christmas Tree

 - Balsams are the perfect choice for those who love the traditional Christmas tree scent.

-- A white pine has soft, flexible needles that are ideal for young children.
+- White pine has soft, flexible needles that are ideal for young children.

 - The Leyland cypress is ideal for people who have allergies, as they do not produce pollen.